LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Introduction

-To evaluate LEGNet's performance, we conducted extensive experiments on four benchmark RSOD datasets as well as an additional UAV-view dataset.
-LEGNet outperforms existing methods with fewer parameters, achieving SOTA results.
-Specifically, it attains an mAP of 80.03\% on DOTA-v1.0, 72.89\% on DOTA-v1.5, 48.35\% on FAIR1M-v1.0, 68.40\% on DIOR-R, and 55.0\% mAP50 on VisDrone2019.
-These results strongly validate the effectiveness of LEGNet in addressing the unique challenges of RSOD, particularly low-quality objects.
+To validate the efficacy and efficiency of LEGNet, comprehensive experiments are conducted on four challenging public RSOD benchmarks (DOTA-v1.0~\cite{xia2018dota}, DOTA-v1.5~\cite{xia2018dota}, DIOR-R~\cite{AOPG}, FAIR1M-v1.0~\cite{sun2022fair1m}) and a UAV-view dataset (VisDrone2019~\cite{du2019visdronedet}).
+LEGNet consistently achieves SOTA performance across all datasets while maintaining a lightweight architecture.
+Specifically, it attains an mAP of 80.03\% on DOTA-v1.0, 72.89\% on DOTA-v1.5, 68.40\% on DIOR-R, 48.35\% on FAIR1M-v1.0, and 55.0\% mAP50 on VisDrone2019.
+These results demonstrate that LEGNet improves RSOD performance while remaining computationally efficient, making it suitable for practical, resource-constrained RS applications.

-The main contributions are summarized as follows: \begin{itemize} \item We introduce a novel EGA module that theoretically bridges the traditional image processing and modern deep learning paradigms, significantly enhancing object boundary delineation and uncertainty management in RS imagery, and providing a novel approach to handle complex and low-quality features. \item We propose LEGNet, a lightweight backbone network designed specifically for RSOD, improving the representation of low-quality features in RS images. \item Comprehensive evaluations on multiple RSOD benchmark datasets demonstrate the superior performance of LEGNet, achieving SOTA results and providing a promising solution for low-quality feature extraction and representation in RSOD. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We introduce the novel EGA module, which combines traditional image processing operators (orientation-aware Scharr edge enhancement and Gaussian-prior-based feature modeling) with learnable deep features to specifically tackle feature degradation in low-quality RS images. \item We propose LEGNet, a lightweight network built upon the EGA module, designed to efficiently and effectively improve the detection of challenging objects (e.g., low-quality, blurred, or occluded) while maintaining computational efficiency suitable for edge deployment. \item Extensive experiments on five challenging RSOD benchmarks demonstrate that LEGNet establishes new SOTA performance, particularly excelling on low-quality objects, validating its effectiveness and practical applicability for real-world, resource-constrained RS scenarios. \end{itemize}

-The manuscript is organized as follows.
-Section I introduces the challenges associated with RSOD tasks and presents the novel solutions proposed by LEGNet.
-Section II provides a comprehensive review of prior RSOD approaches.
-Section III details the architecture of LEGNet, focusing on the innovative EGA module.
-Section IV evaluates LEGNet’s performance on both RS and UAV-view object detection datasets, including extensive ablation studies.
-Section V summarizes the key findings and discusses potential directions for future research.